LujaChitrakar/chipin-app/app-new/README.md

-# Chippin Mobile App
+# Chipin

 A modern, intuitive mobile application for expense splitting and peer-to-peer USDC payments built with React Native and Expo.

 ## Overview

-Chippin's mobile app provides a seamless interface for managing shared expenses, splitting bills, and sending USDC payments directly to friends on the Solana blockchain without the hassle of copying wallet addresses or switching to external payment apps.
+Chipin provides a seamless interface for managing shared expenses, splitting bills, and sending USDC payments directly to friends on the Solana blockchain without the hassle of copying wallet addresses or switching to external payment apps.

 ## Core Features & User Flow

-### 🔐 Authentication & Onboarding
+### Authentication & Onboarding

 **Initial Setup:**
 - Users launch the app